Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Zack Moss Player Prop Bets for NFL Week 6 - Buffalo vs. Tennessee

-Ahead of Monday's game, here are the key stats and trends you need to know about Zack Moss and his player prop bet options.
-He'll take the field starting at 8:15 PM ET on ESPN.
-Moss' Buffalo Bills (4-1) and the Tennessee Titans (3-2) square off in a Week 6 matchup from Nissan Stadium in Nashville, Tennessee.
+Before Zack Moss hits the field for Monday's game, which starts at 8:15 PM ET on ESPN, here are some key facts and figures you should know ahead of placing a bet on his player props.
+Moss' Buffalo Bills (4-1) and the Tennessee Titans (3-2) face off in a Week 6 matchup from Nissan Stadium in Nashville, Tennessee.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.